M.S. Degree in Chemistry

 - In certain cases, courses may be taken in areas outside of chemistry, provided such courses constitute an integral part of the overall program as approved by the Graduate Coordinator and thesis committee.

 - In accord with Graduate School’s Academic Policy, the student must have an accumulated 3.0 GPA or higher to graduate.

 Research Progress Report

 The Research Progress Report (RPR) will be scheduled late in the third semester for all MS students.
 All students in the M.S. program will submit an outline of a Research Progress report to their research advisor.
 This outline is to be comprised of 2-3 pages of double-spaced typed text.
 The advisor will return this with comments to the student within seven days.
-The student will then prepare a final fuller version, which is to be distributed to the students’ committee one week prior to the report date.
+The student will then prepare a final fuller version, which is to be distributed to the students’ committee two weeks prior to the report date.
 A research progress report meeting between the student and the committee will be scheduled by Cindi Rohwer, Admin.
 Manager to take place between the Thanksgiving Holiday and the end of the semester.
 The date, time and location will be emailed to the student and the committee.

 This is an opportunity to talk with your committee about what has been accomplished in research up to this point.
 The Research Report should include a review of the relevant literature.
 It should summarize the student’s research progress to date, as well as the student’s plans and ideas for future work.
 As a guideline, it is suggested that the report should comprise about ten pages of double-spaced typed text.
 Any figures, references and tables incorporated should not be included in that total.